 In many cases, it may be appropriate to undertake a capacity assessment from a professional.
 An assessor must take reasonable steps to determine that someone lacks capacity, and that it is in their best interests to have another person make decisions on their behalf.
 They must be able to justify the conclusions of their capacity assessment, by reference to objective reasoning.

-It is important to note that a mere assumption as to someone’s lack of capacity, based on their age, appearance, condition or characteristics will not establish as much.
+It is important to note that an assumption as to someone’s lack of capacity cannot simply be based on their age, appearance, condition or characteristics.

 Mental Capacity Act 2005